petetnt/node-red.github.io/docs/hardware/raspberrypi.md

 and possibly even higher.
 The command `free -h` will give you some clues as to how much memory is currently available.

+### Making Node-RED autostart on boot

+If you want Node-RED to run when the Pi boots up and are using the pre-installed version of Node-RED version 0.12.1, from the Raspbian SD card November 2015, use the following command.

+    sudo update-rc.d nodered defaults

+For Node-RED version 0.12.2 onwards (from `apt-get update`)

+    sudo systemctl enable nodered.service

+Otherwise see [Starting Node-RED on boot](../getting-started/running.html#starting-node-red-on-boot) for Linux.

 ### Using the Editor

 Once Node-RED is running - point a browser to the machine where Node-RED is running.